 Martha and husband of 33 years, Kevin, have 4 children and 5 grandchildren.
 She is the office manager of Studebaker Control Solutions, their family business.
 Together they enjoy researching family history and searching for that next piece of Studebaker memorabilia.
 Martha also enjoys reading, sewing and scrap-booking.
 Welcome!

 To contact Martha and all other SNF Board Members, Click Here.

-Larry Tholen of Wichita, Kansas donated a portion of his 365 piece Studebaker toy and model collection to the Studebaker National Foundation recently.
-The SNF put the collection on loan to the Murphy Auto Museum in Oxnard, Calif.
-The display will be a great way to further increase interest in the Studebaker legacy and hobby..
-The SNF thanks Larry for his very generous donation.
-The Murphy Auto Museum, is located at 2230 Statham Blvd., Oxnard, CA. Their website is www.murphyautomuseum.org
+Larry Tholen of Wichita, Kansas has donated 365 pieces from his Studebaker toy and model collection.
+The display is a great way to further increase interest in the Studebaker legacy and hobby..
+The SNF thanks Larry for his very generous donations.

 2017 SNF Scholarships Have Been Awarded

 Each year the Studebaker National Foundation awards several scholarships to assist young Studebaker enthusiasts with their education.
 The 2017 Scholarship Recipients (and previous years' recipients) are featured HERE

 A beautiful 1/24th scale 1950 Studebaker Danbury Mint model was won by Rob Laughman of Hanover, PA.
 Rob's lucky ticket was pulled on Saturday, March 7, 2015 at the conclusion of the 3 day York Studebaker Swap Meet.
 The young lady who pulled the ticket (front left) was Abby Rodhouse of Pittsfield, MA.
 Funds raised by the raffle will go towards the SNF's ongoing mission of Studebaker preservation and education.